xvrh/chrome_extension.dart/README.template.md

 ## Tips to build Chrome extensions with Flutter

+Here are some personal tips to build Chrome extension using the Flutter UI framework.

 #### Develop the app using Flutter Desktop

-In order to develop in a comfortable environment with hot-reload, most of the app can be developed using Flutter desktop.
+In order to develop in a comfortable environment with hot-reload, most of the app (the UI part) should be developed using Flutter desktop.

-This will require an abstraction layer between the UI and the `chrome_extension` APIs.
+This requires an abstraction layer between the UI and the `chrome_extension` APIs.

-A fake implementation of this abstraction layer is used in the Desktop entry point:
+In the Desktop entry point, a fake implementation of this abstraction layer is used, like this:

 ```dart
 import 'example/desktop_entry_point.dart#example';